Introduction to Microsoft Intune

 Progent can help your organization determine whether it makes the most sense to set up Intune to manage your mobile devices as a standalone solution, as an extension of System Center Configuration Manager, as part of a Microsoft Office 365 subscription, or as part of the Microsoft Enterprise Mobility Suite.
 Progent can also help you design, test, deploy and troubleshoot your Intune management solution.
 Progent's mobile computing experts can help you integrate Windows, iOS, and Android devices with Intune by providing services that include iPhone and iPad integration and Android phone and tablet consulting.
 Progent's certified network security consultants can help you make sure your mobile device security policies follow industry best practices and align with your internal policies and with regulatory requirements.
 Progent's Cisco-certified CCIE network infrastructure consultants can help you optimize your network topology to accommodate your mobile and local workers and support on-premises, multi-site, Cloud-based, or hybrid infrastructures.

 Progent can help you migrate efficiently to Microsoft Intune from older MDM platforms and can provide Windows 10 planning and support services to bring your Windows PCs up to date.
-Progent's Microsoft-certified Windows Server 2016 consultants and Windows Server 2012 R2 experts can help you build a cost-effective server infrastructure that supports modern configuration management solutions.
+Progent's Microsoft-certified Windows Server 2019 migration consultants, Windows Server 2016 consultants and Windows Server 2012 R2 experts can help you build a cost-effective server infrastructure that supports modern configuration management solutions.
 Progent offers comprehensive project management outsourcing or task-based consulting services, and Progent's disaster recovery planning consultants and business continuity experts can help you develop a device management solution that offers enterprise-class availability and recoverability.

 Progent's experience providing advanced online consulting can save you time and money in deploying Microsoft Intune.
 Progent has provided online IT solutions to organizations of all sizes in every state in the U.S. (For a selection of customer testimonials, see Progent's customer testimonials.)
 Progent also offers onsite consulting in major metropolitan areas throughout the U.S.